vohai2003/hdp_data_tutorials/tutorials/hdp/hadoop-tutorial-getting-started-with-hdp/tutorial-3.md

 Click **Create** button to complete table creation.

-### Create and Load Geolocation Table
+### Create and Load Trucks Table

-Repeat the steps above with the `geolocation.csv` file to create and load the geolocation table.
+Repeat the steps above with the `trucks.csv` file to create and load the trucks table.

 ### Behind the Scenes